FOXEL-Labs-Geodesy/geodetic-navigation/README.md

 ## foxel laboratories<br />CH1903+

 This repository stores Foxel research on photogrammetry results alignment with CH1903+ Swiss Reference System.
-This research is part of the long-term certification of Foxel measures in wide geodesy application.
-This research focus on alignment of reconstructed three-dimensionnal environment on the MN95 planimetric frame and NF02 altimetric frame both part of the CH1903+.
+This research is part of the long-term certification of Foxel measures in wide geodesy applications.
+This research focus on alignment of reconstructed three-dimensionnal environment on the MN95 planimetric frame and NF02 altimetric frame of the CH1903+ reference system.

 ### Copyright